European Traveler

 By Public Bus to Nice-Côte d’Azur Airport (NCE)

 Buses often provide the cheapest and best public transportation options to Nice-Côte d’Azur Airport (NCE) from nearby towns.
-Airport Express buses stop at both Terminal 1 and Terminal 2.
+Airport Express buses often stop at only Terminal 2.
 Other regular buses do not stop at the airport terminal.
 Some stop at Aeroport Promenade outside the airport perimeters — a short walk from terminal 1.
 (Use the tram to travel for free between terminal 1 and 2 — walking is not possible.)

 The pricy Airport Express buses 98 and 99 have been replaced by the cheap Tram 2 for travel from Nice-Côte d’Azur Airport to destinations in Nice city center and the Promenade des Anglais.